-Message from the CEO, Jeff Murray:My relationship with White Mountain Foods started in 1997.
+Message from the Owner & President, Jeff Murray:My relationship with White Mountain Foods started in 1997.
 During my time here I discovered that the founder, Reed Murray, myself and our customers share a common philosophy: human beings first, business and profit second.

 Producing products that support health begins with providing our employees a healthy, enjoyable, safe, and supportive environment to work in.
 That atmosphere of support directly transfers to our products.
 Our products are and will always be made with one thing in mind: the health and support of our customers and the environment we live in.